Automorphisms of the Torelli complex and the complex of separating curves: Twisting elements of the Torelli group

-The assertions (i) and (ii) can be verified along the idea in the proof of Lemmas 3.1 and 3.2 in \cite{v}, respectively.
-The assertion (iii) immediately follows from the definition of canonical reduction systems.
+Assertions (i) and (ii) can be verified along argument in the proof of Lemmas 3.1 and 3.2 in \cite{v}, respectively.
+Assertion (iii) follows from Corollary 7.18 in \cite{iva-subgr}.
 We refer to \cite{iva-subgr} for the definition of canonical reduction systems for subgroups of $\mod(S)$.
-One can prove the next proposition by using Lemma \ref{lem-abe} and following the proof of Theorem 3.3 in \cite{v}.
+We can show the following proposition by using Lemma \ref{lem-abe} and following the proof of Theorem 3.3 in \cite{v}.

 \begin{prop} Let $S=S_{g, p}$ be a surface with $3g+p-4>0$.
 If $A$ is an abelian subgroup of $\cali(S)$, then ${\rm rank}(A)\leq 2g+p-3$ and this equality is attained for some $A$.
 The same conclusion holds for abelian subgroups of $\calk(S)$. \end{prop}